chevereto/v3-docs/setup/troubleshoot/server-issues.md

 - Wrong NGINX server block / PHP-FPM issues
 - `mod_security` or any other artifact blocking requests from/to

-## PHP issues
+## PHP

-PHP runs over your Webserver in different flavours (module or `fcgi`) and with different libraries and settings that can cause issues:
+PHP runs over your Webserver in different flavours and with different libraries and settings that can cause issues:

 - Outdated PHP version
 - Misconfiguration in PHP libraries
 - Bad php.ini directives
 - Low execution time
 - Bad sessions setup
+- Open basedir restrictions

-## MySQL issues
+## MySQL Database

-The most common things to worry are:

 - Wrong credentials (user/password)
 - Invalid or missing privileges (read/write in the database)
 - Outdated MySQL version
 - Bad configured MySQL socket
+- Usage of MyISAM storage engine (`ALTER` table to InnoDB storage)